GabeStah/Airbrake.io/Pitches/APM/APM - What You Need to Know/text.md

 ### Analytics and Reporting

-The final and perhaps most important component of a successful application performance monitoring model is adequate and robust analytics reporting.
+The final and perhaps most important component of a successful application performance management model is adequate and robust analytics reporting.
 This involves first determining what common set of metrics should be collected and reported within the application, or even for each individual component of said application.
 From there, you'll need to establish a standardized view for how the data should be presented, so everyone on the team is on the same page when viewing or discussing said data.

 In most cases, it is better to have _too much_ source data than not enough -- collect as much raw data as possible, and from there you and your team can decide what useful insights can be pulled from that dataset to actually create useful reports and analytics.